indicozy/wmtm/README.md

 * Additional two Sway themes.

 The script has several features:
-* Basic GUI
+* Simple GUI
 * Easy and intuitive usage
 * Automatic install
 * Customization
 * Auto-backup your previous config up to 8 histories at "~/Documents/sway_configs_saved"
-* Hotkeys are automatically appended to the Sway config, so there is no need to manually add it to your config!
+* Hotkeys are automatically appended to the Sway config

 # Usage
 * Ctrl+Super+Space - Open GUI of the app
 * Ctrl+Super+s - Save your config to the folder ~/Documents/sway_configs_saved
 * Ctrl+Super+(1-9) - change theme tho N'th theme
 * Ctrl+Super+(left/right) - change theme to the next/previous one
-* ./changetheme next - next theme
+* ./changetheme.sh next - next theme
-* ./changetheme MacOSBigSur - change to an exact theme
+* ./changetheme.sh MacOSBigSur - change to an exact theme
+* ./changetheme.sh customize - start customization
-* ./changetheme (number) - change theme to an N'th theme
+* ./changetheme.sh (number) - change theme to an N'th theme
-* ./changetheme goback (or fuckgoback) - if you was editing your theme and suddenly used this script which overwrites your config, this command gets your overwritten files back, up to 7 saves!
+* ./changetheme.sh goback (or fuckgoback) - if you was editing your theme and suddenly used this script which overwrites your config, this command gets your overwritten files back, up to 7 saves!
 * ./changetheme fuck - well, it's just for fun, if you somehow messed up your config and want to swear at my code, feel free to do that :)

-### Before using a script, make sure that the "path" value is pointing to the location of the script
-(I couldn't make it automatic, because Sway is launching it from Desktop)

 # Installation
 ## Requirements
-**(Script can automatically install packages for Arch Linux)**
+**(Script can automatically install packages for Arch Linux, but for other distros feel free to open issues or pull a request)**
 * [rofi-lbonn-wayland-git](https://github.com/lbonn/rofi) -> Menu
 * Sway -> Window Manager
 * grimshot -> Screenshot application